 but shall be laid before each House of Parliament within the 6 sitting days of such House next following the publication of the by-laws in the Gazette.

-The Schedules
+[Heading deleted: No. 19 of 2010 s.
+42(2).]

-First Schedule
+First Schedule — Nickel (Agnew) Agreement

+[s.
+2]

+[Heading amended: No. 19 of 2010 s.
+4.]

 THIS AGREEMENT made this 21st day of November, 1974 BETWEEN THE HONOURABLE SIR CHARLES WALTER MICHAEL COURT, O.B.E., M.L.A., Premier of the State of Western Australia, acting for and on behalf of the said State and its instrumentalities from time to time (hereinafter called “the State”) of the one part and WESTERN SELCAST (PTY) LIMITED a company incorporated under the Companies Act 1961 of the State of New South Wales and registered in the State of Western Australia as a foreign company and having its registered office at 50 St George’s Terrace Perth and MOUNT ISA MINES LIMITED a company incorporated under the Companies Act 1961 of the State of Queensland and registered in the State of Western Australia as a foreign company and having its registered office at 220 St George’s Terrace Perth (hereinafter collectively called “the Joint Venturers” in which term shall be included their respective successors and permitted assigns and appointees) of the other part.

 WHEREAS: